New York City's 44th City Council district

 New York City's 44th City Council district is one of 51 districts in the New York City Council.
-It has been represented by Democrat Kalman Yeger since 2018, succeeding fellow Democrat David Greenfield.
-Though Yeger caucuses with Democrats on the Council, he is among the Council's most conservative members and has run for office on both Democratic and Republican party lines.
+It has been represented by Democrat Simcha Felder since a special election in 2025.
+He previously represented the district between 2002 and 2010.

 Geography

+2020s

+District 44 is based in the heavily Orthodox Jewish neighborhoods of Borough Park and Midwood in southern Brooklyn.
+It also covers most of Gravesend and a small portion of Bensonhurst.

+The district overlaps with Brooklyn Community Boards 11, 12, 14, and 15, and with New York's 8th, 9th, and 10th congressional districts.
+It also overlaps with the 17th and 22nd districts of the New York State Senate, and with the 41st, 44th, 45th, 47th, and 48th districts of the New York State Assembly.

+2010s

 District 44 is based in the heavily Orthodox Jewish neighborhood of Borough Park in southwestern Brooklyn, also covering Ocean Parkway and parts of Bensonhurst and Midwood.

 The district overlaps with Brooklyn Community Boards 11, 12, 14, and 15, and with New York's 9th, 10th, and 11th congressional districts.
 It also overlaps with the 17th and 22nd districts of the New York State Senate, and with the 44th, 45th, 47th, 48th, and 49th districts of the New York State Assembly.